tidex114/Pomfret-Eremin/README.md

   - If a user has violated a rule, a warn can be made.
 That command can be used by any faculty member or moderator.
 On each warning user gets a formal direct message from Griffy that he got a warning and may have disciplinary consequences.
 If 3 accumulated, user gets muted on the server and has to wait until a moderator contacts him or he can contact the moderator by himself.
   - By far, most of the code is finished but as it's a _tree command__, it will take some time to sync with discord so I haven't tested it yet.

+**I strongly recommend to look up the changes made on the server!**

 **TOTAL HOURS: 4.5**